 Mother, daughter earning master’s degree together

-Overland Park, Kan. — The last time Jean Barnard was a student she completed her assignments on a typewriter.
-That was in the mid-1980s at the University of Missouri before she started a career as an elementary teacher in the Kansas City area.
+The last time Jean Barnard was a student, she completed her assignments on a typewriter.
+That was in the mid-1980s at the University of Missouri before she started a career as an elementary school teacher in the Kansas City area.

 Teaching runs in the Barnard family.
 Andrea is a fourth-generation educator and grew up in her mother’s classroom, helping create bulletin boards, attending PTA meetings and having fun at school carnivals.

-Part of a diverse master's class with art, music, elementary and high school teachers, Jean is comfortable around her younger classmates.
+Part of a diverse cohort of art, music, elementary and high school teachers, Jean is comfortable around her younger classmates.

-Like her mother, Andrea, in her second year of teaching, enjoyed Today's Learner.
+Andrea, who is in her second year of teaching, also enjoyed Today’s Learner.